Core Idea

 • Exposing thinking: Making one’s own reasoning visible and open to questioning

-• Balancing inquiry and advocacy: Learning to genuinely explore others’ views, not just argue for your own
+• Balancing inquiry and advocacy: Genuinely exploring others’ views, not just arguing for your own

 • Testing assumptions: Actively seeking data that might disconfirm your beliefs